-Environmental Environmental Management Policies & Procedures GC Principle Criteria for GC Advanced Level Unilever Approach Where To Find Out More Reference to GRI Indicators Principle 7: Businesses should support a precautionary approach to environmental challenges.
+Livii Olillielitai Wallagelliel olicies & Procedures GC Principle Criteria for Advanced Level Unilever Approach Where To Find Out More Reference to GRI Indicators Principle 7: Businesses should support a precautionary approach to environmental challenges.
 Principle 8: Businesses should undertake initiatives to promote greater environmental responsibility.
-Principle 9: Businesses should encourage the development and diffusion of environmentally Criterion 9: The COP describes robust commitments, strategies or policies in the area of environmental stewardship Our Code of Business Principles states that we are committed to making continuous improvements in the management of our environmental impact and to the longer-term goal of developing a sustainable business.
-Furthermore, our Code states we will work in partnership with others to promote environmental care, increase understanding of environmental issues and disseminate good practice.
-Our approach has five aspects, which aim to affect change within our own operations and beyond: 1.
-Working to eliminate deforestation 2.
-Championing sustainable agriculture and the development of smallholder farmers 3.
-Leveraging our brands and innovation to help consumers live well - by using less water, less energy and recycling more 4.
-Shaping our manufacturing and distribution operations to be more eco-efficient 5.
-Advocating for ambitious public policy to tackle climate change.
-By 2030 our goal is to halve the environmental footprint of the making and use of our products as we grow our business.
-This covers our entire value chain, from the sourcing of our raw materials and our own manufacturing, through to consumer use and disposal.
-Reducing environmental impact Greenhouse gases Water use Waste & packaging Sustainable sourcing Our carbon positive ambition Environmental management system Eco-efficiency performance overview Setting targets & data scope Lifecycle assessments Responsible sourcing policy G4-14 G4-EN8 G4-EN32 G4-EN33 G4-SO10 c : 11 Trace is the second of the sec B I I I I I friendly We have set a new ambition to become 'carbon Reducing emissions technologies. positive' in our operations by 2030 which includes in our own operations sourcing 100% of our energy across our operations from renewable sources.
-Sustainable We are founding members of the CDP (formerly Development Goals Carbon Disclosure Project) Supply Chain Leadership Unilever's Code of Collaboration.
-CDP aims to increase companies' Business Principles disclosure of their GHG management plans and Independent impacts, and to encourage them to put reduction plans in place.
-CDP's supplier programme has a global reach assurance and involves businesses collaborating through their supply chains.
-USLP: PwC's Independent Limited We are promoting the involvement of suppliers of both Assurance Report agricultural and non-agricultural based raw materials in the CDP programme.
-This represents a global 2015 standard approach for disclosure of GHG management Unilever's Basis of plans and performance.
-We believe that involvement in the CDP programme is of intrinsic value to our Preparation suppliers and we encourage their participation.
-Advocacy & 3 1 1 partnerships for Criterion 10: Our environmental management system (EMS) transformational The COP underpins our environment strategy.
-All Unilever change describes effective companies must comply with the Unilever standards for occupational safety and health and environmental care Tackling climate & management (SHE), as well as our Consumer Safety Policy.
-They development together systems to must comply in a manner that also recognises, and is development together integrate the consistent with, local legislation.
-The New Climate environmental Lifecycle assessment (LCA) is one of a number of Economy: Global principles techniques we use to help us understand the impacts Report of our products on the environment.
-We conduct LCAs Unilever Responsible on our existing products and ingredients to help identify Business Partner improvement opportunities, to improve data quality and Policy relevance to our studies.
-1
+Principle 9: Businesses should encourage the development and diffusion of environmentally and disseminate good practice.
+Our approach has five aspects, which aim to affect change within our own Reducing environmental impact Greenhouse gases Water use Waste & packaging Sustainable sourcing Our carbon positive ambition Environmental Management System Eco-efficiency performance overview Setting targets & data scope Lifecycle assessments Responsible Sourcing Policy G4-14 G4-EN8 G4-EN32 G4-EN33 G4-SO10 friendly technologies. by 2025.
+This was in addition to our existing commitment to increase our use of recycled plastic in packaging by at least 25% by 2025.
+Our longstanding aim has been to develop a closed loop system; One that would allow us to continue to provide the price and convenience of sachets to consumers while tackling the environmental issues associated with their use.
+We have had a major breakthrough in this regard.
+We have launched a new technology to recycle sachet waste.
+We have developed this technology, called CreaSolv® Process, with the Fraunhofer Institute for Process Engineering and Packaging IVV in Germany.
+We are founding members of the CDP (formerly Carbon Disclosure Project) Supply Chain Leadership Collaboration.
+CDP aims to increase companies' disclosure of their GHG management plans and impacts, and to encourage them to put reduction plans in place.
+CDP's supplier programme has a global reach and involves businesses collaborating through their supply chains.
+We are part of the Natural Capital Coalition and we working to advance work in this area, through the WBCSD and Natural Capital Project amongst others.
+We are promoting the involvement of suppliers of both agricultural and nonagricultural based raw materials in the CDP programme.
+This represents a global standard approach for disclosure of GHG management plans and performance.
+We believe that involvement in the CDP programme is of intrinsic value to our suppliers and we encourage their participation.
+Reducing emissions in our own operations Unilever Code of Business Principles Independent Assurance PwC's Independent Limited Assurance Report 2016 Unilever Basis of Preparation Advocacy & partnerships for transformational change The New Climate Economy: Global Criterion 10: The COP describes effective management systems to integrate the environmental principles Our environmental management system (EMS) underpins our environment strategy.
+All Unilever companies must comply with the Unilever standards for occupational safety and health and environmental care (SHE), as well as our Consumer Safety Policy.
+They must comply in a manner that also recognises, and is consistent with, local legislation.
+Lifecycle assessment (LCA) is one of a number of techniques we use to help us understand the impacts of our products on the environment.
+We conduct LCAs on our existing products and ingredients to help identify improvement opportunities, to improve data quality and relevance to our studies.
+Unilever Responsible Business Partner Policy